Updated: Apr 17, 2025

 Google Remarketing is an ideal advertising tactic especially where the sales process is long and considered and competitive.
 Executed in the right way it can be a powerful tool to improve sales conversions and to raise your brand profile.

-Most remarketing ads are delivered in text and or image display formats and are managed from within Google AdWords.
+Most remarketing ads are delivered in text and or image display formats and are managed from within Google Ads (AdWords) platform.
 A growing number of ads are becoming animated including video formats.
 Image animation in display ads is usually achieved by using GIFs or HTML5.

 Display ad sizing options are determined by the spaces allocated on websites that accept the advertising.
 There is a large number of standard sizes and at Adhesion we normally recommend building display ads to the most common 4 or 5 sizes.